BLumia/Private-Cloud-Music/README.md

  - Player.js Logic
  Default folder (if not provide a folder name in URL) we open will be the first avaliable folder.
 Change the value of `Player.path` if you wanna "imperial" a folder(name end with a `/` ).
 Other logic just read the code yourself and modify as you like.
  - api.php Logic
  All two kinds of requests send to here.
 See it yourself.
-All request simply return as json contains an array of string with fullurlencode.
+All request simply return as json contains the most important informations you need.
 You can do this with any programming language you love, create one and replace `api.php` , then replace all `api.php` inside `player.js` to let request goes to the right place.

 ## LICENCE